Pabla007/-60_Days_of_code/README.md

 d[18,60] - Today done Trasfer learning of lesson 5 and lesson is completed as it is the topic but it took almost 1 hours to train Cat and dog classification.

 D[19,60] - Mostly done Project work today and also completed Coursera Week-1 Assignment and will start Lesson 6 from tomorrow.

+d[20,60] - Today I have started Lesson 6 & also find the break-through for my project and from now I will be having more time to contribute in these course till I got the next proejct task.